abhilashmnair/HacktoberFest2021/README.md

 <b>How to contribute?</b>

 Read [`RULES.md`](https://github.com/abhilashmnair/HacktoberFest2021/blob/main/RULES.md) before creating a pull request
-- Clone the repository through the Github CLI or GitHub Desktop Client
+- Star (would mean a lot!) and clone the repository.
+You can use the Github CLI or GitHub Desktop Client to clone the repo.
 - Add your file containing a useful code and create a pull request
 - Wait for your pull-request to be verified by the maintainer and merged into the branch.